uktrade/github-standards/README.md

 # Bandit

-Bandit is used for scannning python repositories to find common security issues.
+Bandit is used for scanning python repositories to find common security issues.
 Bandit scans are performed using an org level github action, and focused on finding high severity issues that require immediate developer attention when a PR is raised

 ## Upgrading bandit